What’s the One U.N. Treaty Trump Should Love?

 -

 As evidenced by President Donald Trump’s speech at the U.N.
-General Assembly Tuesday, the White House clearly has no love for multilateral agreements.
-Defying international outrage, he has pulled out of the Paris climate change accords, demanded renegotiation of the North American Free Trade Agreement, and made threatening noises about a host of other international agreements.
+General Assembly on Tuesday, the White House has no love for multilateral diplomacy.
+The president described the major power-deal with Iran as an embarrassment, ridiculed “mammoth multinational trade deals,” and lauded “strong, sovereign, and independent nations.”
+And his speech built on an early record of asserting American freedom of action.
+Defying international outrage, he has pulled out of the Paris climate-change accords, demanded renegotiation of the North American Free Trade Agreement, and made threatening noises about a host of other international agreements.
 Given all this, what chance is there that the United States might finally join the primary international treaty governing the oceans?

 It’s slim — maybe even remote.
 But there are a couple of very Trumpian reasons that the president’s team should give the treaty a look.